-Objective: Intelligence profile with age and gender differentials analysis and identification of a battery of subscales of intelligence are important for clinical management of ASD problems among children as well as in facilitating placement for remedial and educational services.
-Hence, this study aims to explore the intelligence quotient (IQ) profile among children with ASD and identify the most important subscales that predict the IQ.
-Method: The study is based on data collected through an exploratory study of 100 children aged between 3 and 13 years, who were referred to the department of child health and development in a tertiary hospital in Oman between June 2016 - June 2019.
-Results: Among the participants of this study, 79% were males, resulting in a male: female ratio of 4:1.
-The mean of full-scale IQ was found to be 68.58±18.
-The mean of non-verbal IQ (73.5±17.5) was significantly higher than the mean of verbal IQ (65.46±17.6).
-More than half (61%) of the children were observed to have mild to moderate impairment in IQ level.
-Conclusion: Age and gender showed no significant association with intelligence level.
-Regression analysis identified non-verbal fluid reasoning, non-verbal visual-spatial processing, non-verbal working memory and verbal knowledge as the significant predictors of total IQ.
-The significant dimensions of verbal and non-verbal IQ identified in this study can be used to evaluate difficult cases.
+Objectives: This study aimed to explore the intelligence quotient (IQ) profile among children with autism spectrum disorder (ASD) and identify the most important subscales that predict the IQ.
+The analysis of an intellectual profile with age and gender differentials and the identification of a battery of subscales of intelligence are important for clinical management of ASD among children and for facilitating placement for remedial and educational services.
+Methods: Data were collected through an exploratory study of 100 children aged between three and 13 years, who were referred to the department of child health and development in Sultan Qaboos University Hospital, a tertiary hospital, in Oman between June 2016 and June 2019.
+Results: Among the 100 participants of this study, 79% were male, resulting in a male–female ratio of 4:1.
+The mean of full-scale IQ was found to be 68.6 } 18.1.
+Furthermore, the mean of nonverbal IQ (73.5 } 17.5) was significantly higher than that of verbal IQ (65.5 } 17.6).
+Finally, more than half (61%) of the children were observed to have had mild to moderate impairment in their IQ levels.
+Conclusions: Age and gender showed no significant association with IQ level.
+The regression analysis identified nonverbal fluid reasoning, nonverbal visual-spatial processing, nonverbal working memory and verbal knowledge as the significant predictors of total IQ.
+The crucial dimensions of verbal and nonverbal IQ identified in this study can be used to evaluate complicated cases.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.